Life and Death in the Warehouse: Cast

+Casting by Leigh-Ann Regan Casting Associates (LARCA), led by Leigh-Ann Regan.
+Casting associate Oliver Williams.

 Production

 Black had met Aysha Rafaele and Marco Crivellari at BBC Studios, at first developing a legal drama series.
 Subsequently, she was asked to work on a factual drama with director Joe Bullman, drawing from his research into warehouse employees.

 Reception

 Lucy Mangan of The Guardian awarded the film four out five stars, praising its examination of worker conditions, remarking 'Black's drama does this perfectly, aided by fine performances (including Aled ap Steffan as Alys's friend, co-worker and brave union rep Devon).
 It covers a lot of sociopolitical ground without forgetting to make us care about the people – those 1 million and counting – who are suffering as its footsoldiers.'.
 Anita Singh in The Telegraph also gave it four out five stars, calling it 'cutting'.

 Awards

 The film has been nominated at the 2022 BAFTA Cymru Awards for Television Drama.